CoryMcCartan/election-2016/README.md

-# 2016 Presidential Election Predictions
+# 2016 Election Predictions

-Statistical predictions for the electoral college in the 2016 U.S. presidential election.
+Statistical predictions for the the 2016 U.S. general election.